Tuition & Fees

 The Admissions Application fee is $35.

 All students pay a registration fee of $125 per session.
-Once a student registers for a class, this fee is non-refundable, even if all classes are dropped.
+Once a student registers for a class, this fee is non-refundable, even if the student drops all the classes.
 A portion of this fee goes to the Student Meeting for Business to subsidize funding of student-sponsored activities.
 The remainder covers administrative costs associated with creating and maintaining student accounts.
-New students pay this fee for their first Session when submitting their Admission Confirmation form.

 Common Meal Fee

 An important community event at ESR is the weekly Common Meal, which is held during both 2-week Intensives and full-semester classes.
-Students attending full-semester classes on campus are charged $78 per semester.
-Students attending Intensives are charged $14 per Intensive.
-A prorated amount of this fee is credited if all classes are dropped.
+Students attending full-semester classes on campus are charged $130 per semester.
+Students attending Intensives are charged $20 per Intensive.
 Those with extenuating circumstances that prevent attendance or eating at Common Meal, such as special dietary restrictions, may request an exemption from the Business Manager.
+Fees may change by July 1 of each year.

 Occasional Student Fee